-There are important panoramas, vistas and views within Rockbeare, or views to and from the Parish that contribute to its rural character and the quality of the countryside which should not be harmed by development.
+There are important panoramas, vistas and views within Rockbeare that contribute to its rural character and the quality of the countryside.

-Development should not compromise the following panoramas, vistas and views:
+Development should not significantly compromise the following panoramas, vistas and views:

 - A. View south east from Silver Lane

 - B. View of Southwood and Home Covert

 - C. View along Parsons Lane towards Rockbeare

 - D. View towards Rockbeare from Lions Farm

 - E. View northwards from Long Lane

 - 7.21 Development that takes place should not harm the rural character of the area.
 Because much of the area is relatively flat, it affords some significant views which are part of the essential character.
 We are concerned to ensure that development that does take place in the Parish, does as little harm as possible to the rural outlook we value so highly.
 Sadly, some of the views and vistas we used to enjoy and rate highly, have been impaired, or lost, in recent years because of developments outside the parish boundary.
 We shall continue to regard the open views across the Parish as an important part of the area's essential